alallo/form3-exercise/README.md

 # First time writing code in Go
-Name: Alessandro Lallo (alessandro.lallo@gmail.com) Please forgive my sins :-)
+Name: Alessandro Lallo (alessandro.lallo@gmail.com)
+<strong>Note</strong>: I have worked on this before the email sent on 11/02 to tell candidates that the list operation was not needed anymore.
+At this point I have implemented the list operation in this client but it has been properly tested and integration tests are missing.

 Whatever is the result of the review, I have really enjoyed this experience and I will continue to explore the Go language in the future.

+Please forgive my sins :-)
 ![Image of cat](https://i.pinimg.com/474x/77/ad/93/77ad9387b0e57423b3e00b28116cd393.jpg)

 ## Description